 DWR Coatings and Weather Protection

-Color can be an over-looked consideration when selecting an outdoor garment.
-Most people pick the color of their pants or other clothing based upon style, that is, what colors they like the best, but in reality choosing the right colored outdoor clothing can make a big difference in the garment's performance and also how you will feel in different conditions with it on.
-Luckily, all of the pants in our review come in many different colors, so this shouldn't affect which garment you select, but it is something to consider once you have chosen the pair you want to buy.
+Color can be an overlooked aspect when selecting an outdoor garment.
+Most people pick the color of their pants or other clothing based on style, that is, what looks the best.
+In practice, color can make a big difference, especially in the sun.
+Luckily, all of the pants in our review come in a few different colors, so this shouldn't affect which garment you select, but it is something to consider once you have chosen the pair you want to buy.

-In general, we prefer white, tan, beige, or other very light colored garments for hiking in the sun or in warm climates.
-We prefer black or other dark colors for hiking in colder seasons or higher altitudes.
-It is our experience that the color of your pants will drastically effect how hot they will feel in the direct sun, and in many cases how quickly they will dry out.
-White and other light colors reflect light, so will tend to absorb much less heat from the sun, thereby keeping you cooler and less sweaty.
-Black and dark colors absorb light, as well as heat from the sun, keeping you much warmer, potentially sweatier, but also possibly helping you dry out faster.
-Using this knowledge in conjunction with the temperatures or climate that you will be hiking in can make a huge difference in your comfort level, and is quite literally something we always consider when heading out on a hike.
-We have many options of clothing in both dark and light colors and choose ones that match the conditions and location of our daily hikes.
+In general, we prefer white, tan, beige, or other light-colored garments for hiking in the heat.
+We prefer black or different dark colors for hiking in colder seasons or higher altitudes.
+The color of your pants not only affects how hot they feel in the sun but also, how quickly they will dry out.
+White and other light colors reflect light, so they will tend to absorb much less heat from the sun, thereby keeping you cooler and less sweaty.
+Black and dark colors absorb light, as well as heat from the sun, keeping you much warmer and potentially sweatier.